Independent coordination for medical treatment in Thailand

 Days 2–3

 Diet advances to normal meals.
 Wound sites are checked and any drains removed.
-Most laparoscopic patients are discharged on day two, once pain is controlled and mobility is comfortable.
+Most laparoscopic patients are comfortable and walking by day two, though the published package runs to three nights, so discharge is usually the following morning.

 Days 4–7